 The best lead magnets are simple and easy to understand and solve a problem for the reader.
 Plus, they give subscribers the warm fuzzies about you, and can make them want to buy from you, or at least learn more – double win!

 OptinMonster customer LeadFuze was able to 4x conversions by offering both a lead magnet ebook and a webinar.

 One way eCommerce sites miss out on leads is by failing to get the attention of visitors planning to leave the site.

 Believe it or not, this is one of the best times to try to tempt them to sign up.
 And one of the best ways to achieve that is with OptinMonster’s exit-intent® technology.

 Our customers have had amazing results with exit-intent® campaigns.

 - OptimizeMyAirBnB grew its email list 650%

 - SnackNation gets 1200 targeted new leads each week

 - Ryan Robinson increased subscribers by 500%

 To use exit-intent®, follow our instructions for creating your first campaign.
-Then go to Display Rules » When should the campaign appear? » On Exit-Intent®.
-Enable the display rule.
+Then go to Display Rules and add the condition If exit detected.